Welcome to today's edition of the Rush 24-7 podcast.

 There's going to be a giant concert.

-Stevie, the boy Wonder is going to be playing, along with Beyoncé and Jay-Z.
+Stevie, the boy wonder, is going to be playing, along with Beyonce and Jay-Z.

-Anything to mask the fact that it's a Hillary Clinton rally.
+Anything To mask the fact that it's a Hillary Clinton rally.

 They've got to do something to get a crowd out.

-I think it's a tandem out admission.
+I think it's a tantamount admission.

 Hillary can't draw a crowd on her own.